Political Direct Mail Examples - How To Evaluate Campaign Mail

-7 Questions to Ask Yourself When Reviewing Political Direct Mail Samples
+Political Direct Mail Examples: 7 Questions to Ask Reviewing Mail Samples

-Even in the digital age, political direct mail is a critical part of any campaign’s communications program.
+Political direct mail, even in the digital age is a critical part of any campaign’s communications program.
 Not only is it cost-effective and efficient, but it is also an impactful way to target and communicate with potential voters.
 Therefore, when hiring a Democratic direct mail firm, you want to make sure you choose the firm that will produce the best product for your campaign.

 1. Does the mail catch your eye?